DhirajBhakta/reflections/archi.md

  - Our requirements shift faster than for engineers and architects.
 Even the tools and approaches shift faster
  - Our products are NOT never-changing-artifacts

+ ### On "How to learn new things"
+ 1. Imitate the best until you get consistent results
+ 2. Understand why things work the way they do
+ 3. Learn to assign higher and lower values to different mindsets/aproaches/tech
+ 4. Create variations on best of ideas
+ 5. Innovate

+ If you observe the normal way people learn, its usually the opposite.
+They learn very little and jump right on to do creative stuff.
+Some things work with trial and error, and you learn a thing or two...but youre just picking grains of sand on a desert

  #### Importance of Soft Skills!